Sertraline (as sertraline hydrochloride)

 problems with blood clotting or abnormal bleeding

-Some combinations of medicines may increase the risk of serious side effects and are potentially life-threatening.
-Therefore
+Some medicines and sertraline may increase the risk of serious side effects and are

-some medicines must not be taken with sertraline.
-These include:
+potentially life-threatening.
+The following medicines must not be taken with sertraline:

 Some other medicines may interact with sertraline.
 These include: